Wildlife disease: Modern approaches

+Coping with joint benefits

 Wildlife disease management is not an isolated endeavor.
 It requires collaboration among various stakeholders such as scientists, conservationists, veterinarians, governments, and the crowd.
 The devil facial tumor disease (DFTD) is one successful example of a reaction to a public outcry for a collaborative effort.
 This has wiped out most of the Tasmanian devils.
 Some genetic research, captive breeding, and vaccination development has given a massive boost to save the species.
 Thus, this species becomes closely linked to such collective actions by the scientific community in conservation efforts.

 Furthermore, the pandemic of COVID-19 made it clear how important international participation is for organizations such as the World Health Organization, the Food and Agriculture Organization, and wildlife organizations in dealing with such zoonotic diseases.
 It is a reminder that protecting wildlife health is, at best, endangering biodiversity and, at worst, fighting for the sake of mankind.